inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/config-server/config-docs.md

 title: Configuration Docs
 ---

-Since version 1.15.0 the inspectIT Ocelot configuration server provides the option to look at documentation for instrumentation objects, i.e. scopes, rules and actions, from the perspective of a selected agent mapping.
+Since version `1.15.0` the inspectIT Ocelot configuration server provides the option to look at documentation for instrumentation objects, i.e. scopes, rules and actions, as well as metrics from the perspective of a selected agent mapping.

 ## Using existing Configuration Docs